jlollis/fcc-portfolio/README.md

 Portfolio
 ================

-This is the portfolio project I completed November 2017 for Free Code Camp.
+This is the portfolio project I completed for Free Code Camp in November 2017.

 (Its just a small exercise, not a "real" portfolio.)